 Julie Wright Bangor University (supervisor: Gareth Williams) Does sensorial sexual dimorphism affect prey preference and capture in Scyliorhinus canicula?

 Applications will close at 1700 h on 31 March 2017 Applications will be reviewed by the Studentships sub-committee in March/April and successful applicants informed by early May.
 Subject-related enquiries should be addressed to the chair of the Studentships sub-committee.

 Complete the Application form provided below, after reading the Terms & Conditions, and forward to your supervisor and Head of Department for completion of the relevant sections.
 The Head of Department may then submit the application electronically.
-Only if electronic submission is impossible, submit three paper copies of the completed form to the address below, to arrive by 30 March 2016.
+Only if electronic submission is impossible, submit three paper copies of the completed form to the address below, to arrive by 31 March 2017.
 Save a copy of the Application form for your records.
-If you do not recieve an acknowledgement of receipt within 48 hours of applying please contact the FSBI Administrator (email below).
+If you do not receive an acknowledgement of receipt within 48 hours of applying please contact the FSBI Administrator (email below).

 Please be aware that applications will not be submitted to the Studentships sub-committee until after the application closing date.
 All applicants, whether successful or not, will be informed by the chair of the sub-committee but this may not be for up to two months after the closing date.
 Do not contact the Administration Office until two months have elapsed.